golang/website/_content/doc/tutorial/workspaces.md

 <!--{
-  "Title": "Tutorial: Getting started with multi-module workspaces" }-->
+  "Title": "Tutorial: Getting started with multi-module workspaces", "Breadcrumb": true
+}-->

 This tutorial introduces the basics of multi-module workspaces in Go.